ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

                 | ...
 ```

 but it's not quite the same, because it can only accept types you know about in advance.
-Also, it's a massive pain to work with[^htfunc].
+Also, it's a massive pain to work with.

-[^htfunc]: Also, suppose you want to include functions.
-You can add the constructor `HTFunc (HeteroType -> HeteroType)`, but it's not clear how to turn a function `Int -> String` into an "equivalent" function `HeteroType -> HeteroType` - the `String` can be wrapped in `HTString`, but the `Int` can't be safely unwrapped.
-So you need `HTFuncInt (Int -> HeteroType)`, `HTFuncString (String -> HeteroType)` and so on.
-The number of constructors needed grows at least as O(n²).

 For a third example: Haskell is known for its monads.
 But Elm has no equivalent, because an HM type system can't support generic monad programming.
-You can implement the generic monad functions for specific caes, so there's `Maybe.map` and `List.map`, but there's no equivalent of Haskell's `fmap` which works on all monads.
+You can implement the generic monad functions for specific cases, so there's `Maybe.map` and `List.map`, but there's no equivalent of Haskell's `fmap` which works on all monads.

 3.

 So I've talked about the tradeoffs that HM type systems offer, but not what HM type systems actually are.
-So here is where I get reckless.
+So here is where I get particularly reckless.
+Also, this part is likely to make more sense if you're familiar with at least on HM-based language.

 You need types, you need a language, and you need a way to relate the two.